April 13, 2026Goodness Care Team6 min read

 Whatever direction you lean, your gynecologist or pharmacist can help you match the option to your situation — especially if you have a health history that affects whether hormones are advisable.
 If you'd prefer non-hormonal care, say so directly; it's a normal request, and it helps your doctor guide you well.
 And if raising the topic at all feels awkward, our post on talking to your gynecologist has some practical ways to start.

-You can read more on our vaginal dryness page, or reach out to our team with questions.
+You can read more on our vaginal dryness page, see how to use a moisturizer, or reach out to our team with questions.

 This article is for educational purposes only and is not a substitute for medical advice.
 If you have a hormone-sensitive health history, any decision about hormonal or non-hormonal products should be made with your doctor.
 Consult your provider for guidance specific to you.